 There's one caveat to this rule: your onset date for payment purposes can only be 17 months before your application date—that's because Social Security allows a maximum of 12 months of retroactive benefits.
 (This maximum gets you to 12 months before your application date, plus five months for the waiting period, so the earliest your effective onset date can be is 17 months before the application date.)
 In this case, the earliest that you can become eligible for Medicare is one year after you apply for Social Security disability.

 On the other hand, for disability applicants who apply for benefits only when they become disabled, and not before, the date that their Medicare coverage will start is more likely to be two years and five months after they apply for disability.

 Why the two-year waiting period for Medicare?
 Social Security has had this two-year waiting period in place since Medicare became part of the disability process.
 The waiting period was put in place as a cost-saving measure, so it's unlikely to change.

 There are a couple of exceptions to the two-year wait for Medicare.
 If you suffer from one of the following medical conditions, you can receive expedited Medicare coverage sooner than normal:

 Learn more about the Medicare that comes with disability benefits.

-Those with low income and low assets may qualify for the Medicaid program during the two-year waiting period for Medicare.
-States set their own rules regarding Medicaid eligibility, but those granted SSI at the same time as SSDI automatically qualify for Medicaid.
+Disability recipients with low income and low assets may qualify for the Medicaid program during the two-year waiting period for Medicare.
+Some states set their own rules regarding Medicaid eligibility, but those granted SSI at the same time as SSDI almost always qualify for Medicaid.